JazmineMT/ContentGuide/04-creating-structured-content.md

 ## When to Combine Photos and Tables
 Oftentimes we are sharing photos that contain a lot of information.
 This can be hard for the reader to follow.
 When sharing a photo that has more than 1 action item to follow, pair it with a table to address the multiple points of data.
 Make sure your table includes a key for the reader to follow along that corresponds with the photo.

-Here is an example of a photo paired with a table:
+Here's an example of a photo paired with a table:
 <div align='center'>
 <img src='Screen Shot 2021-06-08 at 10.17.54 AM.png'/>
 </div>